Personal loans to buy land

-Don’t want a lot loan?
-Here’s another way to get financing to buy land.
+Can't get a traditional mortgage?
+Here's another way to get finance your land.

 How do personal loans to buy land work?

 Some lenders allow you to use a personal loan to buy land without a down payment.
-It’s different from a mortgage in that a mortgage is secured by the property you’re purchasing, whereas buying raw or undeveloped land doesn’t typically include a home you can use as collateral — often resulting in higher rates to compensate for higher risk to the lender.
+It’s different from a mortgage because a mortgage is secured by the property you’re purchasing, whereas buying raw or undeveloped land doesn’t typically include a home you can use as collateral — often resulting in higher rates to compensate the higher risk to the lender.

 How easy is it to get a land loan?